awsdocs/amazon-comprehend-developer-guide/doc_source/detecting-cer-real-time.md

 After you train a custom entity recognition model, you enable real\-time analysis by creating an endpoint\.
 After you create the endpoint, your custom model is available for real\-time analysis, and you can detect entities by using the Amazon Comprehend console, the Amazon Comprehend API, the AWS CLI, or the AWS SDKs\.

 **Before you begin**
 Before you can detect custom entities, you must train a custom entity recognition model\.
-For more information about these models, see [Training Custom Entity Recognizers](training-recognizers.md)\.
+For more information about these models, see [Training custom entity recognizers](training-recognizers.md)\.
 For the steps to train a model, see [Creating a Custom Entity Recognizer Using the Console \- CSV Format](getting-started-custom-entity-recognizer.md#getting-started-console-CER)\.

 ## Creating an Endpoint for Custom Entity Detection<a name="detecting-cer-real-time-create-endpoint"></a>